 There was a time when getting a cutting-edge coffee in Hong Kong involved a machine coughing out foamed milk to make a vague imitation of a cappuccino, or a visit to a real-deal Italian restaurant just to get a half-decent espresso.

-One of many benefits of this new wave of coffee houses has been to help halt the seemingly insatiable rise of huge chains, allowing a crop of dedicated and highly skilled baristas to craft beautiful beverages for office workers, laptop-wielding freelancers, friends and travellers in need of a pick-me-up (and maybe free Wi-Fi).
+One of many benefits of this new wave of coffee shops has been to help halt the seemingly insatiable rise of huge chains, allowing a crop of dedicated and highly skilled baristas to craft beautiful beverages for office workers, laptop-wielding freelancers, friends and travellers in need of a pick-me-up (and maybe free Wi-Fi).

 Whether you’re an aero-press, pour-over, nitro or simple brew aficionado, you can find your top drink in one of these indie coffee shops around town.

-Since launching in 2013, Elephant Grounds has become one of the city’s most notable independent coffee roasters with seven outlets from Sha Tin to Wan Chai (and at the new K11 Musea on the revamped Tsim Sha Tsui promenade) and three overseas.
+Since launching in 2013, Elephant Grounds has become one of the city’s most notable independent coffee roasters with seven outlets from Sha Tin to Wan Chai (including at K11 Musea on the revamped Tsim Sha Tsui promenade) and three overseas.
 It stresses its sustainable practices, sourcing beans from small farms around the world which are then roasted in-house in a vintage Probat roaster before finally ending up in your single origin, iced filter or flat white coffee.
 A strong food menu also makes Elephant Grounds a go-to for more than just a caffeine fix, while a brew bar in a couple of locations allows connoisseurs to sample a variety of beans.

 Signature creation: French vanilla using a homemade base of cream, maple syrup and vanilla seeds.
 Don’t miss the ice cream sandwiches, especially good if you’re in the al fresco seats.